 REASON #1 – “I paid more than that for it when I bought it.”
 Many sellers think the fact they they paid “x” amount for the home some years ago, means that they now deserve “x + y” amount for the property today.
 But that is not automatically the case.
 Buyers don’t care one bit what a seller paid for a home, and what a seller paid for a home years ago has absolutely no impact whatsoever on how much a home is worth today.
 All that matters today is what the home will bring in its current condition, in today’s market.
 The market changes.
 Sometimes that is a good thing, and sometimes it is not.
 TODAY’S MARKET CONDITIONS are what determines what a buyer will pay for your home, NOT how much you bought it for years ago.
-A home’s value, usually goes up, but not always, and the market will tell a seller if he or she is overpriced.
+A home’s value, usually goes up, but not always, and THE MARKET will tell a seller if he or she is overpriced.
 If a home stays on the market for a long period of time, that says something.
 However, I find that many sellers aren’t listening.

 REASON #3 – “I need “x” amount out of this house to buy my next home.”
 Again, the buyer could not care less about what you need out of this house to buy your next house.
 He isn’t going to pay you more than current market value, AND YOU WOULDN’T EITHER!
 I have heard this from numerous sellers and this argument never is worth anything.
 What you “need” has no impact at all upon your home’s value, and there isn’t a buyer out there who will give you a dime because of what you need.
 One more time, the ONLY THING THAT MATTERS IS CURRENT MARKET CONDITIONS!